jpelchat/sli-dev-note/slides.md

 ---

 <p text-center>
-Click <strong>Start</strong> in the lower-left corner, once your lab is ready.
+Click <strong>Start</strong> in the lower-right corner, once your lab is ready.
 </p>